-Growing Rural Opportunities (Western North Carolina) is a non-profit organization based in Polk County, NC and is one of our local allies for the Grow Food Where People Live program.
+Growing Rural Opportunities (Western North Carolina) is a non-profit organization based in Polk County, and is one of our allies for the Grow Food Where People Live program.
 The mission of GRO is crafting and creating opportunities for local farms and communities by facilitating education and advancement of agriculture.
-These activities will enhance sustainable farming operations and entrepreneurial connections for citizens in Polk County.
+These activities will enhance sustainable farming operations and entrepreneurial connections in Polk County.

 Partenariat pour le Développement Local (Haiti) is committed to rebuilding rural Haiti as a foundation for the revitalization of the entire country.
 PDL seeks to strengthen the capacity of communities and peasant organizations in Haiti to sustainably improve their agricultural production, income generation, food security, health and natural resources management.
 PDL is a founding member of the Groundswell International.

-La Asociación Qachuu Aloom “Madre Tierra” (Guatemala) is a nonprofit organization that promotes comprehensive community development and strengthen individual and collective capacities through traditional agriculture and agro-ecology, while promoting the recovery and conservation of native and native seeds.
-Qachuu Aloom and Groundswell began collaborating in 2015.
+La Asociación Qachuu Aloom “Madre Tierra” (Guatemala) is a nonprofit organization that promotes comprehensive community development and strengthens individual and collective capacities through traditional agriculture and agro-ecology, while promoting the recovery and conservation of native seeds.

 Sahel Eco (Mali) was founded in 2004.
 Their mission is to work with the people of Mali and neighboring countries to improve their living standards through better environmental management.
 Sahel Eco leads the “Regreening Sokura” project, which has succeeded in promoting a community-led, natural resource management and tree regeneration process in Mali.